Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     If you use /var/www on this system:
     # zfs create                                 rpool/var/www

+    If this system will use GNOME:
+    # zfs create                                 rpool/var/lib/AccountsService

     If this system will use Docker (which manages its own datasets & snapshots):
     # zfs create -o com.sun:auto-snapshot=false  rpool/var/lib/docker